newrelic/newrelic-diagnostics-cli/docs/Dependency-Injection.md

 Let's refactor `makeCollectorRequest()`.
 To do so, we need to:

-1. Add a field to the task struct for each of our external depencies.
+1. Add a field to the task struct for each of our external dependencies.
 2. Attach our `makeCollectorRequest()` function to the task struct as a struct method (so it can reference its dependencies defined as struct fields)
 3. Define our "in-production" dependency when registering our task with the Diagnostics CLI task runner, i.e. creating the task struct instance.

 ### (1) allow dependencies to be attached to the task struct as struct fields

-First, let's define a variable type that matches that of our actual (production) HTTP request function dependancy (`httpHelper.MakeHTTPRequest()`).
+First, let's define a variable type that matches that of our actual (production) HTTP request function dependency (`httpHelper.MakeHTTPRequest()`).
 This way, we can define task struct fields of this type.
 Our `makeCollectorRequest()` function will then reference those fields when making requests.

 `httpHelper.MakeHTTPRequest`'s method signature (parameters and return types) looks like this: